PixelRepeat – Nuke Glitch Tool

 Music: Com Truise – Subsonic (used with permission)

-Like my other plugin PixelSort, PixelRepeat is a directional effect that stylizes an image.
+Like my plugin PixelSort, PixelRepeat is a directional effect that stylizes an image.

-It travels through each pixel in a specified direction, and once the value exceeds that of the threshold, this pixel will be repeated from there on.
+It travels through the image, and once the pixel’s value exceeds that of the threshold, it will start a repeating streak.

 pixelrepeat nuke

-Instead of just one pixel repeating, there’s also the option to have multiple pixels loop, pingpong them back and forth, or repeat each channel separately:
+Instead of just one pixel repeating, there’s also the option to have multiple pixels loop or pingpong:

 pixelrepeat nukepixelrepeat nukenuke pixelrepeat glitch digital corruption

-The gizmo is easy to use, and it generates these effects often without even using a matte input or anything else.
+The gizmo is easy to use, and it generates most of these effects without even using a matte input.

-Tip: Set it to “Effect Only” to add glow or lens distortion before merging it back over, for better integration.
+Tip: Enable “Effect Only” to add glow or lens distortion before merging it back over.

 If you have a camera track, linking the camera Z rotation to the ‘rotation’ parameter in this gizmo will align the direction of the lines to the footage!